miikka/patterns/code-review.md

 6. Stay humble.

+## Why review?

+* To find bugs and to improve the design.
+* To cultivate a common style.
+* To spread knowledge about the code.
+* To educate both the author and the reviewer.

+Does it work?
+My gut feeling is that quite well for spreading knowledge and not so well for finding bugs.
+I haven't searched the literature.

 ## Comment tags

 Sometimes I prefix my code review comments with a `[tag]` to indicate the nature